shotliff/weather-data-notifyer/README.md

 # weather-data-notifyer
-get current weather data for exeter uk and outputs it on a time through a toast notifcation.
+get current weather data for exeter uk and outputs it on a time through a toast notification.

-this will be imporved later this was done in a rush.
+this will be improved later this was done in a rush.

-requierd pakages pyowm, win10toast
+required packages pyowm, win10toast

 !!!WIP!!!

 # TODO
 near future:
-add loactaion selection, changeing frequency of notifications, command line arguments, Long away: compileing a realase .exe
+add location selection, changing frequency of notifications, command line arguments, Long away: compiling a release .exe
 GUI
 Custom messages